Types of Financial Aid

 - There is an estimated 1.057% origination fee for the loan, therefore, the fee for a $2,000 loan is $21.
 The origination fee for loans first disbursed on or after October 1st, 2021 is 1.057%.

-- Repayment also begins six months after graduation or six months after you are no longer attending the college at least half time.
+- Repayment also begins six months after graduation or six months after you are no longer attending the college at least half time and the grace period of the loan is exhausted.

 How do I apply for Federal Direct Subsidized and Unsubsidized Loans?
 The loan application process requires the following steps:

 2. Both you and a parent must apply for a FSA ID online at studentloans.gov to electronically sign the FAFSA application.

 3. Submit the Free Application for Federal Student Aid (FAFSA) online at (fafsa.ed.gov).
 Use MIAD’s FAFSA school code 014203 so that we receive the results and can process your financial aid award letter.

 4. First-time borrowers in the Federal Direct Student Loan program must complete a Master Promissory Note (MPN) and an Entrance Counseling Session, which helps you understand your rights and responsibilities as a student loan borrower.
 Both the Master Promissory Note and the Entrance Counseling Session can be completed online at studentloans.gov.
 Use your FSA ID to log in, the same one you used for completing the FAFSA online to log-in.
 You can read more about this in Let’s Get Started.

 Federal Direct Plus (Parent) Loan